AlbertStjarne/TrackYourCalories_application/README.md

 It is built purely with vanilla JavaScript, so no framework, applying the module pattern.

-Materializecss is used for styling.
+materializecss is used for styling.
 [materializecss](https://materializecss.com/getting-started.html)